 I was hit by a drunk driver can the bar or restaurant be held liable?
 A person who sells or furnishes alcoholic beverages to a person of lawful drinking age shall not thereby become liable for injury or damage caused by or resulting from the intoxication of such person, except that a person who willfully and unlawfully sells or furnishes alcoholic beverages to a person who is not of lawful drinking age or who knowingly serves a person habitually addicted to the use of any or all alcoholic beverages may become liable for injury or damage caused by or resulting from the intoxication of such minor or person.

-DRAM SHOP is summarized an action against a person or establishment who provided the alcohol to the person who caused the injury or damage.
+DRAM SHOP has summarized as an action against a person or establishment who provided the alcohol to the person who caused the injury or damage.
 Generally, the provider of the alcohol is not liable with certain exceptions.
 The Plaintiff must prove that the establishment unlawfully sold alcohol to a person under the legal drinking age or served alcohol to a person who is a known habitual drunkard.

-The burden to establish liability against a person or establishment to serves alcohol to the at fault party is extremely high.
+The burden to establish liability against a person or establishment to serves alcohol to the at-fault party is extremely high.

 DAMAGES: WHAT CAN I RECOVER